Child in Need Plans and Reviews

 This section deals with children who are subject to Children in Need Plans and who move to another local authority.
 The principles apply to local authorities in the circumstances of both transferring out and receiving in Children in Need.

 In a number of situations, children and their families moving to another local authority offers a positive option.
-However, and particularly where children and their families may have moved on more than one occasion in a short space of time, any assessment should consider whether the child is subject to trafficking or modern slavery (see Single Assessment Guidance).
+However, and particularly where children and their families may have moved on more than one occasion in a short space of time, any assessment should consider whether the child is subject to trafficking or modern slavery (see Assessments).

 For Children Looked After see Out of Area Placements Procedure.